agude/agude.github.io/_books/salamandastron.md

   and Dumble's race to find a cure for the fever.

 {{ this_book }} features the first true _war_ in the {{ redwall_series }}
-series.
-While previous books had battles, here we witness warrior hares defending their mountain fortress against thousands of vermin in a full-scale conflict.
-In the previous Redwall sieges, the death of a defender is a major, book defining moment; in the siege of Salamandastron hares die with only half a sentence spared to mention it.
-It makes the war feel more impersonal.
-This second appearance of the Long Patrol hares---after {{ mariel }}---highlights their mythical, Spartan-like qualities: heroic, selfless, and willing to fight to the death in service of their mission.
+series: we witness warrior hares defending their mountain fortress against thousands of vermin in a full-scale conflict.
+In the previous Redwall sieges, the death of a defender was a major, book defining moment; in the siege of Salamandastron hares die with only half a sentence spared to mention it.
+It makes the war feel cruel and impersonal.
+The long patrol fought in {{ mariel }}, but this appearance highlights their mythical, Spartan-like qualities: heroic, selfless, and willing to fight to the death in service of their mission.

-Ferahgo and his son are fine villains, and their strained relationship adds some depth, but they don't really feel new, instead feeling more like a scaled up Slagar from {{ mattimeo }}: tricksters in charge of an army.
+Ferahgo and his son are fine villains, and their strained relationship adds some depth, but they don't really feel new, instead feeling like a second take on Slagar from {{ mattimeo }}: tricksters in charge of an army.
 But they fulfill their role: as hateable antagonists who meet satisfying ends.

 My favorite characters were the falcons and eagles of the north with their